 A key component in the EIA process is the consideration of alternatives.
 Most guidelines use terms such as 'reasonable', 'practicable', 'feasible' or 'viable' to define the range of alternatives that should be considered.
-An Environmental Screening Investigation (ESI) has been conducted by BKS Consulting in order to evaluate three possible alternative sites with various options for the proposed SPSS.
+An Environmental Screening Investigation (ESI) has been conducted by BKS Consulting in order to evaluate three possible alternative sites with various options for the proposed PSS in the Steelpoort area.
+The ESI was validated by Bohlweki.
 The findings of the ESI have been used to inform the ESS and to highlight areas where more information is required.

 The development cycle for a new pumped storage scheme started almost two decades ago when Eskom initiated an extensive programme in the search for possible pumped storage sites throughout the whole of South Africa.
 In order to identify as many sites as possible, no limitations (such as potential capacity and location from demand centres) were set in this search.
 This process resulted in the identification of approximately 90 sites.
-A preliminary site selection process reduced these possible alternatives to seven sites, of which Braamhoek (KwaZulu-Natal), Mutale (Limpopo) and Steelpoort (Mpumalanga) were identified as the most promissing sites.
+A preliminary site selection process reduced these possible alternatives to seven sites, of which Braamhoek (KwaZulu-Natal), Mutale (Limpopo) and Steelpoort (Mpumalanga) were identified as the most promising sites.
 Mutale was eliminated and the Steelpoort and Braamhoek projects were initiated.

-For this proposed Steelpoort PSS, three alternative sites have been investigated, viz.
+For this proposed PSS in the Steelpoort area, three alternative sites have been investigated, viz.
 Site A, Site B and Site C (Figure 1.1 and Appendix A).
 Several scheme options were furthermore investigated within each of the three main alternative sites.
 The site alternatives are described in more detail in chapter 3 and are discussed in Chapters 6 and 7, which contain the specialist findings from the ESI and ESS and weigh the site alternatives against each other in terms of a number of environmental (bio-physical and socio-economic) parameters.